Who wouldn't want to attract Northern Cardinals to their backyard? The brightly colored male with his proud crest stands out in the bird world.

-I've been fortunate not only to have them nesting in my yard, but I was able to live-stream the complete nesting cycle of Cardinals on the internet.
+I've been fortunate not only to have Cardinals nesting in my yard, but I was able to live-stream the complete nesting cycle of Cardinals on the internet.

 Northern Cardinals are primarily seed-eaters, so having a bird feeder filled with sunflower or safflower seeds is the fastest way to attract them to your backyard.

 The type of feeder makes a difference, too.
-Cardinals perch when they feed and need a platform type of feeder.
+Cardinals perch when they eat and need a platform type of feeder.

 Always keep your feeders full.
-These birds are the first in the morning and the last in the evening to feed.
+Cardinals are the first in the morning and the last in the evening to feed.
+Even though they eat at all day.

 When feeding their young, Cardinals supplement their diets with insects.
 For this reason, avoid using pesticides in your yard so we don't harm the birds.